 Laws & Policies

-Because Manzanar is a unit of the National Park Service, we are bound by Federal laws and the policies of the Department of Interior.
-We are largely funded by Federal tax dollars and take seriously our obligations to the American public.
+Manzanar a unit of the National Park Service, is guided by Federal laws and the policies of the Department of Interior.
+We are funded by Federal tax dollars and take seriously our obligations to the American public.
+The Superintendent's Compendium provides specific park regulations for Manzanar National Historic Site.

-Two important documents are featured here.
 The enabling legislation is the wording that Congress chose when designating Manzanar as a National Historic Site.
 Our General Management Plan is the document that guides what we do and how we spend our money.
 It is the result of years of dialogue between an appointed Advisory Commission, elected officials and many individuals and groups representing our constituent communities.
-The General Management Plan is revisited and renewed on a regular basis.

 Did You Know?